-Our goal is to encourage the artist in all of us!
-We all have busy lives, filled with school, jobs, family and other responsibilities.
+Our goal is to encourage art in our everyday lives!
+We are all busy, filling our days with school, jobs, family and other responsibilities.
 But we also recognize that feeding that creative spark is a vital part of life.
-We realize that not everyone is an accomplished painter or sculptor, but we also know that there are unlimited ways to be creative – mediums not typically considered conventional forms of art.
+Not everyone is an accomplished painter or sculptor, but we also know that there are unlimited ways to be creative – mediums not typically considered conventional forms of art.

 We encourage the re-use of ordinary items or clothing into new and exciting creative endeavors.
 Imagination knows no bounds when creating art.
-Perhaps industrial items like pipes are made into lamps; or donated clothing into designer outfits; or pallets into furniture.
+Perhaps industrial items like pipes are made into lamps; or donated used clothing into designer outfits; or pallets into furniture.
 We look at cast-off items as something that still holds value.
-How can they be made into something new and artistic and exciting.
+They can be made into something new and artistic and exciting.

 Our motto is “growing art and artists” and we mean that in the truest sense.
 We want to grow art by expanding people’s definition of art, and hold events to showcase the art around us.
 At the same time, we will grow artists by encouraging them in their creative efforts.
 We will be launching a scholarship program in 2017 to allow them to take their passion and fine-tune it.

 We hope you’ll join us on this exciting journey!
 Check our website, follow us on Facebook, and attend our events.
 We’ve planted the seeds, and with your help, Grassroots Arts Initiative will be able to encourage and foster artists now and in the future.

 Who We are:

 Mary Rettenmaier, President

 Brent Earl, Vice President

 Barbara Smith, Treasurer